 The Institute's Mentoring Program links mentors and mentees and provides advice, training and networking opportunities to help deliver maximum benefit for both parties.

-Intake for the 2017 Mentoring Program is now underway.
+Intake for the 2017 Mentoring Program is now closed.
 Please check this page regularly for updates.

 A number of resources are available to support participants during the program.

 The Orientation session is designed to provide mentees with information, guidance and clarity about the roles, responsibilities and expectations of mentors and mentees.
 The presentation provides an overview of the program, description of eligibility, application and matching process, the level of commitment expected (time, energy and flexibility), expectations and restrictions (accountability), benefits, rewards and CPD.

 The workshop is intended to better equip mentors for their role and will provide a sound understanding of the nature of a mentoring relationship.
 This including roles and responsibilities, the mentoring process, skills and protocols and sources of support and information.

 If you are a mentor embarking on a new mentoring relationship, it can be helpful to start thinking about some of the following questions to help your mentee get the most out of your relationship:

 - what kinds of soft skills does your mentee want to develop?

 - is your mentee driving their development, or are you, the mentor, setting the agenda?

 - what is the focus of your sessions?